-Good governance and transparency are key pillars in implementing the projects funded under the civil works manual.
-All stakeholders are encouraged to report any disputes and funds misuse (commission, collusion and omission) to the relevant authorities' complaints boxes i.e. office of theCounty Project Coordinator, Sub-County Office of Gender and Social Development and Project Coordinating Team (UTaNRMP).
+Good governance and transparency are key pillars in implementing the projects funded under the matching grants.
+All stakeholders are encouraged to report any disputes and funds misuse (commission, collusion and omission) to the relevant authorities' complaints boxes i.e. office of the County Project Coordinator, Sub-County Office of Gender and Social Development and Project Coordinating Team (UTaNRMP).